Bankrupt San Bernardino hires new manager for California city

 "Allen Parker brings a wealth of city management experience to San Bernardino," the mayor, Pat Morris said.
 "I have great confidence in his ability...to guide San Bernardino through the difficult decisions we must make in bankruptcy."

-San Bernardino, a city of 210,000 about 60 miles east of Los Angeles, filed for bankruptcy protection on August 1, citing a $46 million deficit for the current fiscal year and little scope to meet its day-to-day expenses.
+San Bernardino, a city of 210,000 about 60 miles (100 km) east of Los Angeles, filed for bankruptcy protection on Aug.
+1, citing a $46 million deficit for the current fiscal year and little scope to meet its day-to-day expenses.
 It was the third California city to file for bankruptcy last year, following Stockton and Mammoth Lakes.

 The city's biggest creditor, the California Public Employee Pension Fund (Calpers), has opposed San Bernardino's quest to seek bankruptcy protection.
 Without it, the struggling city will likely face multiple lawsuits in state court for unpaid bills, at a time when its officials say it can barely make payroll.